Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_ocr_and_rag_with_snowflake_notebooks/getting_started_with_ocr_and_rag_with_snowflake_notebooks.md

 ### Process Images

-Run OCR on staged images:
+In the Notebook we will run OCR on staged images:

 ```sql
 SELECT